Blosc/python-blosc2/README.rst

 .. code-block:: console

-  $ PYTHONPATH=. python bench/compress_numpy.py
+     $ PYTHONPATH=. python bench/pack_compress.py

-Just to whet your appetite, here are the results for an Apple M1 with 8 GB of RAM but YMMV (and will vary!)::
+Just to whet your appetite, here are the results for an Apple M1 (2021) with 8 GB of RAM but YMMV (and will vary!)::

-    $ PYTHONPATH=. python bench/compress_numpy.py
     -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
     python-blosc2 version: 0.1.6.dev0
     Blosc version: 2.0.0.rc.2.dev ($Date:: 2021-05-06 #$)